 14. Paulo Wanchope’s Old Trafford debut

-Derby County were fighting with relegation in their first season in the Premier League.During an international break in March manager Jim Smith and his assistant Steve McClaren watched Queens Park Rangers’ reserves in action when they were impressed by trialist Paul Wanchope in the second half.Not wanting the Costa Rican to sign for the lower division side they quickly snapped him up there and then.
+Derby County were fighting with relegation in their first season in the Premier League.During an international break in March manager Jim Smith and his assistant, Steve McClaren watched Queens Park Rangers’ reserves in action when they were impressed by trialist Paul Wanchope in the second half.Not wanting the Costa Rican to sign for the lower division side they quickly snapped him up there and then.

-The rangy striker made his debut in Derby’s next game… at Old Trafford versus the defending Premier League champions.Jim Smith’s side were massive underdogs but with help of a solo effort from Wanchope that saw him pick the ball up in his own half, dribble it past four United defenders and casually slot it past Peter Schmeichel.Derby went on to win 3-2 to spark some late season form that saw them avoid relegation by six points.
+The rangy striker made his debut in Derby’s next game… at Old Trafford versus the defending Premier League champions.Jim Smith’s side were massive underdogs but with help of a solo effort from Wanchope that saw him pick the ball up in his own half, dribble it past four United defenders and casually slot it past Peter Schmeichel.Derby went on to win 3-2 to spark some late-season form that saw them avoid relegation by six points.

 13. Jürgen Klinsmann’s Dives

-Diving has seemingly always existed in football.Just look at old World Cup footage of the Germans and Italians and you’ll know it existed way longer than the Premier League.But it certainly wasn’t common place in 1992 when the English top flight was rebranded.
+Diving has seemingly always existed in football.Just look at old World Cup footage of the Germans and Italians and you’ll know it existed way longer than the Premier League.But it certainly wasn’t commonplace in 1992 when the English top flight was rebranded.

-One player who was well-known for diving and certainly didn’t deny it was Tottenham Hotspur striker Jürgen Klinsmann.He’d already helped West Germany to winning the World Cup in 1990 with his antics but and in England he emphasised this by celebrating his goals by diving.
+One player who was well-known for diving and certainly didn’t deny it was Tottenham Hotspur striker Jürgen Klinsmann.He’d already helped West Germany to win the World Cup in 1990 with his antics but and in England he emphasised this by celebrating his goals by diving.